-At Accumet, we're rpoud to announce that over half of our business is in support of the medical instrument and device industry.
-On the front end, we consult with research universities and corporate labs for materials research.
-On the back end, we work with design engineers on device design and manufacturability.
-We are also involved with the production of surgical tools, surgical trays, medical adhesives, and implantable materials, to name a few.
+With hundreds of customers served each year and millions of products shipped, we're proud to announce that over half of our business is in support of the medical instrument and device industry.
+We consult with research universities and corporate labs to share our insights about the reaction of materials during production and our risk of failure reasoning.
+We are always examining our production methodologies to determine the most effective process improvement techniques.
+We work with design engineers about the manufacturability of surgical tools, surgical trays, medical adhesives, unique tubing solutions, disposable materials, and implantable materials, to name a few.

-As a medical device application we’ve supported, implantable devices represent the union of our experience in both medical and electronic fields.
-Our work has ranged from experimental assemblies that give sight to the blind and electronic assemblies implanted in the brain, to creating new and improved breast cancer screening devices and developing replacement bones.
+The collaborative work completed by Accumet has ranged from experimental assemblies that give sight to the blind and electronic assemblies implanted in the brain, to creating new and improved breast cancer screening devices and developing replacement bones.
 The medical device sector will continue its insatiable demand for custom surgical tools to correct very specific conditions.
-We will become more involved in the cutting of polymers as DNA screening becomes an everyday tool for doctors.
-Finally, we’re headed toward the development of implantable electronic assemblies that could, in the future, enhance or entirely replace basic human bodily functions.
-The future of the medical device industry will be guided by innovation and those who prioritize it.
+We expect to become more involved in the cutting of polymers as DNA screening becomes an everyday tool for doctors.
+Finally, we’re headed toward the collaboratively working on the development of implantable electronic assemblies that could, in the future, enhance or entirely replace basic human bodily functions.

-Learn more about laser processing services for the precise needs of the medical device, implant, and tooling market here.
+Learn more about our advanced materials processing and precision laser services for the precise needs of the medical device, implant, and tooling market here.